-- 1. Send a START condition on the bus. - 2.
-Send the device address and read/write bit = LOW.
-The BUF16820 will acknowledge this byte. - 3.
-Send the DAC or write disable bit address byte.
+- 1. Send a START condition on the bus. - Send the device address and read/write bit = LOW.
+The BUF20820 will acknowledge this byte. - Send a DAC or write disable bit address byte.
 Bits D7-D5 must be set to 0.
-Bits D4-D0 denote the address.
-Only addresses 00000 to 01101, 10010, 10011, and 10100 are valid and will be acknowledged.
-Table 3 shows the DAC addresses. - 4.
-Send two bytes of data for the specified register.
+Bits D4-D0 are the DAC address.
+Only addresses 00000 to 10100 are valid and will be acknowledged.
+Table 3 shows valid addresses. - 4.
+Send two bytes of data for the specified DAC register.
 Begin by sending the most significant byte first (bits D15-D8, of which only bits D9 and D8 are used, and bits D15-D14 must not be 01), followed by the least significant byte (bits D7-D0).
 For address 10100, only D0 has meaning.
 This bit is the write disable bit.
 The register is updated after receiving the second byte. - 5.
 Send a STOP condition on the bus.

-The BUF16820 acknowledges each data byte.
+The BUF20820 will acknowledge each data byte.
 If the master terminates communication early by sending a STOP or START condition on the bus, the specified register will not be updated.
-Updating the DAC register is not the same as updating the DAC output voltage; see the Output Latch section.
+Updating the DAC register is not the same as updating the DAC output voltage.
+See the Output Latch section.

 The process of updating multiple DAC registers begins the same as when updating a single register.
 However, instead of sending a STOP condition after writing the addressed register, the master continues to send data for the next register.
-The BUF16820 automatically and sequentially steps through subsequent registers as additional data are sent.
+The BUF20820 automatically and sequentially steps through subsequent registers as additional data is sent.
 The process continues until all desired registers have been updated or a STOP condition is sent.